nf-core/website/sites/main-site/src/content/special-interest-groups/animal-genomics/index.md

 # Activities

 The format will involve a [monthly meeting](meetings.md) featuring a presentation and round table discussions on pre-identified topics.
+The presentation will feature a diverse range of topics in the field of animal genomics, including:
+* Inspiring talks from top genomics researchers.
-The presentation will typically feature novel ongoing efforts in animal genomics (new consortiums, new calls, etc).
+* Novel ongoing efforts in animal genomics (new consortiums, new calls, etc).
+* More technical sessions on practical examples of how to use nf-core pipelines applied to animal genomics research.
 The discussion will often be a follow-up on the talk.

 # How to join